dhansel/Altair8800-IOBus/06-cassette-interface/README.md

 Schematics and PCB as well as a Gerber file for PCB production are in this directory.
 The project is also available on EasyEDA: https://oshwlab.com/hansel72/2sio_copy_copy

+### Supported tape formats

+The initial firmware version supported reading and writing the MITS tape format (2400Hz for a "1" bit, 1850Hz for a "0" bit at 300 baud) as well as reading KCS format tapes.

+The latest firmware version adds support for writing KCS format tapes (2400Hz for a "1" bit, 1200Hz for a "0" bit at 300 baud) as well as reading and writing CUTS format tapes (1200Hz for a "1" bit, 600Hz for a "0" bit at 1200 baud).

+Switching tape formats is done by writing to the first card register (address 6 if the address jumpers are set as shown above).
+The following values can be used to switch formats:
+  - `00h`: MITS mode: read and write MITS format also read KCS format (default)
+  - `60h`: KCS mode: read and write KCS format
+  - `80h`: CUTS mode: read and write CUTS format.

+Since MITS mode is te default and MITS software does not write to address 6, the card will work with MITS software without any configuration necessary.

+The format selection values shown above are chosen to match the values used by the Processor Technology CUTER tape OS when selecting the tape format.
+Within CUTER use:
+  - `SET TAPE 0`: read and write CUTS format (default)
+  - `SET TAPE 1`: read and write KCS format
+  - `SET TAPE 1`, followed by `GET /2` or `SAVE /2`: read and write MITS format

+In case the format selection via writing to address 6 causes problems or is not desired, it can be disabled by connecting pin 16 of the ATMega328P to ground (pin 8 or 22).

+### Signal indicator LED

+The LED on the PCB will light up if the card is receiving an audio signal that is roughly in the expected frequency range for the selected tape format.
+The LED should be on continuously while the tape is playing.
+If the LED cuts out (even for a very short period), reading tapes will not work.
+Adjust the volume of whatever generates the signal until the LED is steady on.

+When reading CUTS format, it is important for the card to see equally long half-waves in the audio signal.
+This is necessary because a "0" bit in CUTS format is only a single 600Hz half-wave and a "1" bit is a 1200Hz full-wave.
+If the audio volume is too high or too low, the 1-bit A/D conversion of the audio signal may skew more toward either high or low.
+This can cause the decoder to see non-equal half-waves and may lead to incorrect reads.
+To help adjust the volume setting, in CUTS mode, the LED will only light if a signal with reasonably close half-waves is detected.
+Since the audio of actual CUTS data is a mix of "0" and "1" bits, the LED will NOT come on when starting to play in the middle of data.
+The LED will come on when starting within or before the leader signal, which is a continuous series of 1200Hz "1" waves.

+### Automatic speed skew compensation

+The latest firmware introduces a feature to automatically compensate for differences in tape speed.
+For example if a tape was recorded on a tape recorder that ran faster or slower than the one used to play back, the regular decoding may fail since the audio signals are outside of the expected frequency range.

+Speed skew compensation can be enabled by connection pin 28 of the ATMega328p to ground (pin 8 or 22).
+If enabled, the ACR card will adjust its expectation of the signal frequencies according to the freqency of the leader signal seen when starting to read.

 ### Programming the ATMega328P

 The preferred method to program the ATMega328P chip is to use a